guidanoli/luav/README.md

 <img align="right" width="200" src="logo.png">

 luav lets you download, build and install multiple versions of Lua.
-It is meant to be very portable among UNIX-like systems.
+It is meant to be very portable among GNU/Linux systems.
 It was also inspired by [pyenv](https://github.com/pyenv/pyenv), and modified for Lua.